northern/Win32Bitmaps/README.md

 But, as Windows was introduced to the world, developers were also introduced to a totally new way of developing their software.
 Not only the structure of your program completely changed, you now also had to consider the Windows graphical user interface with all its shortcomings and pitfalls.

 The graphical user interface used in Windows known to developers as GDI (Graphical Device Interface) has, over the years, become the subject of many discussions and maybe even more mistakes.
-The GDI is known as a so called ‘state machine’ which for GDI basically means that, if you have used it you must leave it in the state you found it in when you started using it.
+The GDI is known as a so called ‘state machine’ which for GDI basically means that, if you have used it you must leave it in the state you found it when you're done using it.
 Well, this may seem like a reasonable task but has caused many developer many late night hours of debugging and headaches.

 This document will only cover one aspect of GDI and is probably one of the most misunderstood aspects of GDI in general.
 Therefore this document will focus on bitmaps and their palettes.
-I’ll assume you have some basic knowledge of Windows programming and know what a Device Context is.
-If you don’t, you’re probably not ready to read this document and you should get yourself some material on GDI and Windows programming in general.
+I’ll assume you have some basic knowledge of Windows programming and that you know what a Device Context is.
+If you don’t, you’re probably not ready to read this document and you should get yourself some material on GDI and Windows programming in general first.

 # DDB’s and DIB’s